The Shugakuin Imperial Villa

 |

-- The three villas are connected by graveled paths bordered by pine trees.
+- The three villas are connected by the graveled paths lined with pine trees.
 The paths were constructed in the Meiji Period.

 |